 Important!

-Your business may also have a range of fixed assets (equipment, vehicles, buildings) that aren’t factored in, because they can’t efficiently be traded for cash as needed.
+Your business may also have a range of fixed assets (e.g., equipment, vehicles, buildings) that can’t be factored into your liquidity ratio – because they can’t efficiently be traded for cash as needed.

 What Is A Good Liquidity Ratio?